From Hindsight to Foresight: Self-Encouraged Hindsight Distillation for Knowledge-based Visual Question Answering: Introduction

-Thus, inspired by Chain-of-Thought (CoT) \cite{wei2022CoT} studies, we propose to elicit the internal reasoning ability of MLLMs to provide step-by-step reasoning processes for KBVQA.
-CoT is widely explored in LLMs \cite{wei2022CoT} and MLLMs \cite{wang2025multimodalCoTsurvey} to break down the reasoning process into human-like intermediate steps, facilitating multi-hop inference in the KBVQA task that naturally requires multi-step reasoning.
-However, though the idea of CoT is intuitive, it is non-trivial to realize it in KBVQA due to the following challenges:
+Inspired by Chain-of-Thought (CoT) \cite{wei2022CoT} studies, we propose to elicit the internal reasoning ability of MLLMs to provide step-by-step reasoning processes for KBVQA.
+CoT is widely explored in LLMs \cite{wei2022CoT,wang2022selfconsistency} and MLLMs \cite{wang2025multimodalCoTsurvey,DBLP:journals/tmm/FacialCoT,DBLP:journals/tmm/VisualCommonsenseCoT,DBLP:journals/tmm/MLLM26} to break down the reasoning process into human-like intermediate steps.
+It is promising for facilitating multi-hop inference in the KBVQA task that naturally requires multi-step reasoning.
+However, though the idea of CoT is intuitive, it is non-trivial for KBVQA task due to the following challenges:

-\textbf{(1) Prohibitive Cost of Reasoning Supervision.} Though KBVQA naturally requires multi-step reasoning for knowledge-informed answer prediction, most datasets do not include ground-truth systematic and structured reasoning trajectories from the question and image to the answer.
-Existing multimodal reasoning studies obtain CoT data with larger and costly teacher MLLMs \cite{xu2024llava-cot,yao2024mulberry,jiang2025corvid} or manual construction \cite{schwenk2022aokvqa,lu2022ScienceQA}, which requires high computational or labor expenses.
-This creates a significant bottleneck for constructing a KBVQA reasoning model, especially for more efficient 7B-scale MLLMs.
+\textbf{(1) \textit{Prohibitive Cost of Reasoning Supervision}.} Though KBVQA naturally requires multi-step reasoning for knowledge-informed answer prediction, most datasets do not include ground-truth systematic and structured reasoning trajectories.
+Existing multimodal CoT studies usually obtain CoT data with larger and more costly teacher MLLMs such as GPTs \cite{xu2024llava-cot,yao2024mulberry,jiang2025corvid} or manual construction \cite{schwenk2022aokvqa,lu2022ScienceQA}, which requires high computational or labor expenses.
+This creates a significant bottleneck for constructing a KBVQA reasoning model, especially for smaller MLLMs.
+A natural remedy is to let the small MLLM generate the trajectories by itself, i.e., self-distillation \cite{yang2024selfdistillbridge,zelikman2022star}.
+However, since KBVQA naturally requires knowledge beyond the vision-language input, the small MLLM can hardly anchor the critical knowledge without guidance, making the self-generated trajectories largely imperfect as supervision.

-\textbf{(2) Misalignment of Knowledge Correctness and Confidence. } KBVQA inherently demands knowledge outside the image and question.
-For example, ``Teddy Roosevelt'' is crucial for reasoning in Figure \ref{fig:intro}, but did not appear in the image or the question of the sample.
-However, MLLMs are usually trained with visual-language aligned content.
-This leads to a misalignment: when generating {visual-agnostic facts}, MLLMs often face an under-confidence problem due to lack of multimodal achoring, even when the knowledge is helpful.
-Conversely, MLLMs can be over-confident when generating visual-concentrated content that is unhelpful for reasoning.
+\textbf{(2) \textit{Misalignment of Knowledge Correctness and Confidence}. } KBVQA inherently demands associating knowledge outside the vision-language input.
+For example, \textit{Teddy Roosevelt} is crucial for reasoning in Figure \ref{fig:intro}, but did not appear in the image or the question of the sample.
+However, smaller MLLMs are usually trained with visual-language aligned corpus.
+It results in misalignment between generation confidence and correctness: MLLMs are often over-confident when generating the vision-language concentrated contents that cannot help reasoning, such as \textit{Teddy bears are made from soft materials}; while under-confident when generating the helpful knowledge outside the vision-language input, such as \textit{Teddy bears are associated with Teddy Roosevelt}.
 Thus, aligning correctness and confidence is crucial for knowledge reasoning of MLLMs.